99percent6/crypto-currency/Readme.md

 ```

 ### Logging
-You have opportunity to send logs in ELK stack, to enable it executes steps below
+You have opportunity to send logs to the ELK stack, to enable it follow this steps
-1. Uncomment services in `docker-compose.yml`
+1. Uncomment services in `docker-compose.yml` (es, logstash, kibana)
 2. Execute command
 ```sh
 $ docker-compose up -d
 ```
-3. In `config/defult.json` enable logstash
+3. In `config/default.json` enable logstash
 ```json
 "logger": {
   "name": "Cryptocurrency",